 Lower school students engage with Spanish on an immersive level, encouraging interaction with the language and the development of listening and speaking skills.

 Lower school students will work with Spanish songs, stories, and games to get them interacting with the language in an immersive and conversational context.
 The Spanish curriculum is developed with native speakers and new learners in mind, to accommodate all members of the Lancaster community.
-Students will be involved in Spanish 3 times a week for 30 minutes with a small group of other students.
+Students will be involved in Spanish 4 times a week for 20-45 minutes in each class.

 Through games and conversations, new vocabulary will be regularly introduced to learners and will be continually reinforced with continued interaction.
 The goal of the Spanish curriculum is to make students excited about and familiar with the language, and to build foundational conversational skills that will aid them in further language development.